mohammadrezah4/Simple3PAttackSystem/README.md

 2. **Health Indicators**: Players can easily keep track of their own health, which is displayed on the top left corner of the screen.
 Additionally, the health of the Enemy is indicated with a red bar above their head, adding to the intensity of combat.

 3. **Pause Functionality**: The game can be paused at any time using the 'P' key, giving players the freedom to take a breather, strategize, or attend to other matters.
+4. **Camera Options: The camera can be dynamically adjusted between shoulder and center positions, controlled by the 'C' key, to suit different player preferences.

-4. **Dynamic Hit Calculation**: Each attack's direction is precisely calculated, resulting in impactful combat experiences.
+5. **Dynamic Hit Calculation**: Each attack's direction is precisely calculated, resulting in impactful combat experiences.
 When attacked, the Enemy is pushed back according to the hit direction, adding a realistic touch to the encounters.

-5. **Smart Enemy AI**: The Enemy uses a simple yet effective AI-BehaviorTree that utilizes the Environment Query System (EQS).
+6. **Smart Enemy AI**: The Enemy uses a simple yet effective AI-BehaviorTree that utilizes the Environment Query System (EQS).
 This enables the Enemy to intelligently chase and engage the Player, attacking strategically within the appropriate range.

 **How to Use:**